Avola/avola-client/README.md

 # avola-client
 Example .net client for synchronizing and executing Avola decision services.
 Use this if you want to connect your own .Net application with the Avola platform.

-To run this sammple, you need a valid [Avola](http://www.avo.la) account!
+To run this sample, you need a valid [Avola](http://www.avo.la) account!
 In Avola, you also need a versioned decision.

 ## Getting Started
 This project was created with [Visual Studio 2017](https://www.visualstudio.com/vs/whatsnew/).
 Any edition, including community, should work fine.
 Clone the source, and open the solution.